anjalirao115/Hangman/README.md

 ## method 1: ask_letter

-The method asks the user for a letter and checks following things to ensure a valid input:
+The method asks the user for a letter and checks the following to ensure a valid input:
 1. If the input is a sigle character
-2. .
-If the input is an alphabetical character
+2. If the input is an alphabetical character
 3. If the letter has already been tried

 ## method 2: check_letter

 If the input passes the above checks outlined in ask_letter method, it is given as input to check_letter method.
 It checks if the letter is in the word.
-    If it is, it replaces the '_' in the word_guessed with the letter.
+* If it is, it replaces the '_' in the word_guessed with the letter.
-    If it is not, it reduces the number of lives by 1.
+* If it is not, it reduces the number of lives by 1.

 The two methods are called insided a while loop, which breaks when one of the following two conditions are met:
 1. When the user correctly guesses the word while number of lives remaining are more than zero.